 - Preheat the oven to 375 degrees F.

-- Trim both ends of the squash, then place it into the microwave for 5 minutes on high power.
-Remove the squash from the microwave and let it cool a few minutes.
-Now that it's slightly softened, peel the squash, then cut it in half lengthwise.
-Use a metal spoon to scrape the seeds and pulp from the interior bulb of the squash.
+- Trim both ends of the squash, then place it into the microwave for 5 minutes on high power to soften.
+Remove the squash from the microwave, letting it cool for a few minutes.
+Using a hand-held peeler, remove the exterior skin from the softened squash, then cut it in half lengthwise.
+Use a metal spoon to scrape the seeds and pulp from the interior bulb of the squash; discard.

 - Place each squash half onto a cutting board, cut-side-down, cutting it into slices;.
 Cube the slices, placing the cubes of squash onto a greased baking sheet; drizzle with a bit of olive oil, then toss to combine.

-- Bake the squash in a preheated 375 degree F. oven for 25-30 minutes or until fork-tender, tossing half way through.
-Remove the squash from the oven and let cool slightly before proceeding with the bisque.
+- Bake the cubed squash for 25-30 minutes or until nicely fork-tender, tossing the squash half way through the baking time.
+Remove the squash from the oven and let cool slightly before proceeding with making the bisque.

 Make the Bisque

-- Melt the butter in a Dutch oven over medium high heat; add the onion, bell pepper, garlic, and spices and sauté until nicely softened and fragrant, 3-4 minutes.
+- Melt the butter in a Dutch oven over medium high heat; add the onion, bell pepper, garlic, and spices; sauté until nicely softened and fragrant, 3-4 minutes, stirring occasionally.

-- Add the cooked squash, chicken broth and coconut milk to the Dutch oven; season to taste with salt and pepper.
-Simmer soup for a few minutes, then use an immersion blender to puree the soup in the pot until smooth.
-(May alternately use a food processor to purée soup until smooth, as well.)
+- Add the cooked squash, chicken broth, and coconut milk to the Dutch oven; season to taste with salt and pepper.
+Simmer the soup for a few minutes, then use an immersion blender to puree the soup in the pot until smooth.
+(May alternately use a food processor to purée soup until smooth, as well, just be extra careful!)

-- Serve soup garnished as desired.
-Serves 4
+- Serve soup garnished with sour cream, chopped cilantro, pepitas, or as desired.

 Notes